j-cali/save-me-right-meow/README.md

-TITLE: Save Me Right Meow
+# Save Me Right Meow
-AUTHOR: John Calilung
+Author: John Calilung

-HOW TO RUN / INSTALL:
+### How to Run
     Assuming you have python and pygame installed...

     Option 1:
-        1. Go to Save Me Right Meow directory where this README file is located.
+        1. Go to save-me-right-meow directory where this README file is located.
         2. Then run the program from the command line:
             $ python main.py